zoubin/clean-remains/README.md

 Remove files created in the last run but not anymore in the current one.

-In development environment, build process are run once a file change detected.
+In development environment, build process runs once a file change detected.
 If a file is removed, the corresponding compiled file (like a browserify bundle) remains, which is redundant and should be deleted.